jaimedantas/EECS6446_Project/README.md

 # EECS6446 Project

-Welcome to `EECS6446` autoscaling project.
-In the first phase of this project, you will deploy a sample microservice-based application on a `Kubernetes` cluster dedicated to you and create autoscaling strategies to handle flactuations in workload applied to the cluster.
+Welcome to `EECS6446` course project.
+In the first phase of this project, you will deploy a sample application based on microservice architecture on a `Kubernetes` cluster.
+Then you exercise various autoscaling strategies to handle/investigate flactuations in the applied workload to your cluster.

 We provided a complete walk-through of all steps mentioned below here: [Phase 1 Tutorial](https://youtu.be/DKAhQk7W1Rw).

-There are several references in each part of the tutorial which can help you gain a deeper understanding of the elements/concepts used in that part.
+There are several references in each part of the tutorial to help you with gaining a deeper understanding of the elements/concepts used in that part.

 Here is the table of contents for phase 1: